alephant/MA-data/2 CASE STUDY/T&S excerpt.md

 We can still look at the learned probability distribution and gain understanding of relationships of features in the real-world phenomenon as they are represented by the X and Y data.

-i.e. one can still understand different ways how real-world features are related by drawing intra-model inferences based on how input data X and output data Y are related.
+i.e. one can still understand different ways how real-world features are related by drawing intra-model inferences on how input data X and output data Y are related.

 We can still make inferences and understand that there is an informative relationship among features of the real-world phenomenon as they are represented by the data.